Emergency Pediatric Care In La Porte / Baytown, TX

 Testing and Treatment

-Care can include rapid viral testing, blood work, urine testing, chest X-ray, IV fluids, nebulizer, antibiotics, fever management and pain or nausea relief.
+Care can include rapid viral testing, blood work, urine testing, chest X-ray, IV fluids, nebulizer treatments, antibiotics, fever management, and pain or nausea relief.

 4